Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 Our functional data store is based on two design patterns that work really well together, Event Stores and Command Query Responsibility Segregation.

 Event stores are like your checkbook register.
 With most databases, we overwrite a value when it changes.
 That'd be like keeping your checkbook balance by erasing it and writing a new one every time you spend some money or make a deposit.
 Uh-uh.
 We keep a list of every transactions going back to the first deposit we made when we opened the account.
-From that list we can figure out what our current balance is, as well as what our balance was at any point in time.
+From that list we can figure out what our current balance is, as well as what our balance was at any point since we opened the account.

 Command Query Responsibility Segregation is the difference between the checkbook register and the running balance for your account.
 When we make a deposit or draft a check, that's the command side.
 When we want to know our balance, we don't start at the first deposit and calculate everything since.
 We simply look at the running total column.
 That's the query side.

-We built our configuration system this way, and because of that we got a design win we hadn't thought of.
-Our customers don't have to all upgrade default configurations at the same time.

 [ slide: